Trinity Lutheran Church|

 - Bed sheets and cotton fabric for quilts

-- Children's books for the Next Door Foundation's Books for Kids
+- Children's books (new and gently used) for the Next Door Foundation's Books for Kids

-- Clothing for various outreach programs such as Guest House, Family House and Milwaukee Rescue Mission (separate and mark men's, women's, children's and baby clothes to make sorting and distribution easier)
+- Clothing, bedding, coats (clean and gently used) for various outreach programs such as Guest House and Milwaukee Rescue Mission (separate and mark men's, women's, children's and baby clothes to make sorting and distribution easier)

 - Corks for recycling

-- Hotel toiletries for Bob's Under the Bridge
+- Hotel toiletries for Mr. Bob's Under the Bridge

 - Personal care items for Lutheran World Relief kits (see list of items below)